ibexa/documentation-developer/docs/guide/file_management/file_management.md

         enabled: true
 ```

-To check what types are indexed, check the `ibexa.commerce.site_access.config.search.default.index_content` Service Container parameter.
-This parameter can be overridden for a specific SiteAccess by replacing `default` by its name
+To check what types are indexed, check the `ibexa.commerce.site_access.config.search.default.index_content` service container parameter.
+You can override this parameter for a specific SiteAccess by replacing `default` by its name
 The following file types are indexed by default:

 ``` yaml